powerslacker/logrus/README.md

 # Logrus

 This is a fork of the original sirupsen/logrus package.
-It is intended for use by NAV to meet [RFC 12](https://git.nav.com/engineering/Nav-Engineering-Standards/blob/master/proposals/012-logging-standardization.md).
+It is intended for use by Nav to meet [RFC 12](https://git.nav.com/engineering/Nav-Engineering-Standards/blob/master/proposals/012-logging-standardization.md).

 ## Usage